thewhodidthis/animation/readme.md

 ## setup

-Fetch latest from the _npm_ registry,
+Fetch latest from the _npm_ registry:

 ```sh
 # Includes ESM and CJS versions